parzival-von/parzival-von/README.md

 - 👋 Hi, I’m @parzival-von
-- 👀 I’m interested in videogames, fotography and programming
+- 👀 I’m interested in videogames, photography and programming
 - 🌱 I’m currently learning php, phyton, HTML, CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...